What You Should Know About Money

 investing your money.jpg

 Investing your money is a way for it to grow over time.
-There are many options for investing, but one of the easiest ways to begin is by contributing to a 401(k).
+There are many options for investing, but one of the easiest ways is by contributing to a 401(k).
 Your 401(k) contributions may be matched by your employer up to a certain amount, and over time you will have money saved for retirement.

 Investing your money may also mean just saving it with a guaranteed rate of return.
 You can calculate how much money you could save over time with our financial calculator.